bajamircea/bajamircea.github.io/_posts/2022-11-05-coding-guidelines-style.markdown

 **Literal interpretation of coding guidelines without applying thorough reasoning is a dangerous thing.
-Regard with suspicion the developer that quotes the coding rule number instead of providing a compelling justification.**
+Regard with suspicion the developer that quotes the coding rule as the single justification instead of providing a compelling rational explanation.**

 # Notable public C++ coding standards